dhakad22klx/System_Design_LLD_HLD/README.md

 #OOPS
-Go to OOPS directory and run
+Go to LLD/OOPS directory and run
 ```
 go run .
 ```